mpchenette/obd-4682-v/README.md

 1. Custom Instructions
    - show using to specify unit test framework
    - "Prepend all suggested comments with 'Comment:'"
-   - Whenever I ask a generic, non-language specific question and you want to show me code, always show me Rust.
+   - "Whenever I ask a generic, non-language specific question and you want to show me code, always show me Rust."
 1. Vision
 1. Best Practices Review
-1. prompt Files?
-1. URLs as context?
 1. Agent Mode - when to use it

+Tomorrow:
+1. Prompt Files
+1. URLs as context
+1. Public Code Block

 Unused
 ---